Sthalathe Pradhana Payyans

 Sthalathe Pradhana Payyans is 1993 Malayalam-language political thriller film directed by Shaji Kailas and written by Renji Panicker.
 The film revolved around the current affairs of Kerala in 90s and was a commercial success.

 It severely criticized the political establishments and exposed the unholy equations of politics, whereby inviting strong opposition from different political quarters.
 Jagadish, who played the role of a common man, accidentally becoming the home minister of the state was well received by the audience, where the film is considered as a turning point in Jagadish's career, who was until hooked up in comedy roles.
 Suresh Gopi made a cameo appearance in the film.

+Shooting for the film began on 7th November 1992.

 Plot

 Lying on the suburbs of the city, the Hindustan Colony is an Indian colony, populated mainly by middle-class and lower-class people who are busy with their own day-to-day issues.
 The problem of drinking water has been a serious issue, which has been neglected by the ruling class for several years for their political gains.
 Gopalakrishnan, a resident of the colony, is an educated youth, who works as a newspaper delivery man.

 Along with his group of friends, Gopalakrishnan is active in all social and cultural activities, and is in love with Gowri, the daughter of Poomukhath Kurup, a corrupt business contractor, who happens to be his uncle too.
 Kurup has been instrumental in the death of Gopalakrishnan's father, giving rise to their bittern enmity.
 The Kerala State politics is in great flux turmoil at this time with group factionalism and party infighting, where CM Govinda Menon is in all efforts to retain power, despite strong opposition from within his own party.

 Kunhikannan Nambiar, a seasoned and cunning politician, is all set to take up power by usurping the CM's position.
-The sudden death of a minister named Marukandam Madhavan, after being forced into a swimming pool by his daughter, demands a re-election, which is crucial for the ministry to survive.
+The sudden death of a minister named Marukandam Madhavan, after being forced into a swimming pool by his wife, demands a re-election, which is crucial for the ministry to survive.
 Kunhikanan Nambiar uses his political clout and demands the vacated seat for one of his loyalists.
 Govinda Menon had to reluctantly agree with Nambiar to choose the candidate for the seat under a set of conditions.
 Nambiar decides to field Gopalakrishnan, who enjoys a strong influence among the people, on request of the party workers from the Hindustan Colony.